-Step into the Navajo Nation in Arizona, where Christians are often disdained for their faith and churches are striving to honor God and sacrificially serve their communities in the midst of poverty, addiction, and other challenges.
-Your team will have a truly unique, cross-cultural experience as you spend time on “The Rez” and listen to stories from the Navajo (Diné) people who continue to live on the land of their ancestors, proudly maintaining their native language and traditions.
+Step into the Navajo Nation in Arizona, where local Diné (Navajo) Pastors and their church community are striving to honor God and sacrificially serve their communities in the midst of many challenges.
+Your team will have a truly unique, cross-cultural experience as you spend time in the Navajo Nation listening to stories and learning important history from the Navajo (Diné) people who continue to live on the land of their ancestors, proudly maintaining their native language and traditions.

 On a Native American mission trip to the Navajo Nation, you'll serve families in remote desert communities through home repair projects, Kids Club, or church outreach programs.
 As your team takes in the breathtaking desert landscape, you’ll work hard but also be encouraged to slow down, sit around a campfire, and build meaningful relationships across cultural boundaries.